-temporarily prohibiting distribution.
+Under the new legislation, naming of a substance is not required in Ireland or Romania, as any substance that possesses the properties defined in the law is implicitly covered.
+In Austria, however, the minister for health must name the substances in a regulation; in Portugal, the substances are listed in a Decree-Law, but the authorities also have the power to confiscate and test any other substances if they suspect a serious threat to health, temporarily prohibiting distribution.
 In addition, the supply of new psychoactive substances is a crime in Austria if the supplier has the intention to benefit and intends that the product will be used for its psychoactive effects; in Ireland, only knowledge of likely human consumption is necessary; and in Romania neither is required.
-Maximum penalties for supply in Austria, Ireland and Romania are 2, 5 and 8 years' imprisonment, respectively, rising significantly in Austria and Romania if supply causes serious injury or death.
-The Portuguese law is different in this respect, creating administrative powers only for health protection authorities to remove substances from sale or close shops.
+Maximum penalties for supply in Austria, Ireland and Romania are 2, 5 and 3 years' imprisonment, respectively, rising significantly in Austria if supply causes serious injury or death.
+The Portuguese law is different in this respect, defining immediate administrative (not criminal) sanctions and giving to health protection authorities the power to remove substances from sale and close shops.